By Sanjukta Bose Jan. 08, 2020

 Yet what India seems to be forgetting is that history is witness to the fact that students have always been the first ones to raise their voices against regimes that abuse their power and clamp down on the voiceless.
 In 1942, it was students who first participated in the Quit India Movement and the JP Movement against Indira Gandhi has its roots in the students’ Navnirman Movement in Gujarat.
 During the Jim Crow era in America, four African-American students decided to stage a sit-in protest at a lunch counter in Greensboro in February 1960 and refused to leave.
 Within three days, they were joined by 300 others.
 In the next two months, it was these rising numbers of students who formed the Student Nonviolent Coordinating Committee.
 In 1964, it was the movement that grew out of these student protests that eventually contributed to the passing of the Civil Rights Act, outlawing racial segregation in public spaces.
 In fact, one needn’t even go all the way back in time to realise the importance of student protests.
 In 2019 alone, it was the students who have been the backbone of the anti-government movements in Hong Kong, Chile, Sudan, Indonesia, Catalonia, and Lebanon.
 And the “Person of Year” was undoubtedly 16-year-old Greta Thunberg, who started the “school strike for the climate” and mobilised one of the world’s biggest movements against climate change.

-Even the anti-CAA protests that have gripped the nation’s conscience, have in a sense risen out of the unwavering dedication of students.
+Even the anti-CAA protests that gripped the nation’s conscience earlier in the year, have in a sense risen out of the unwavering dedication of students.
 It was after the Jamia crackdown that the stir spread to campuses across the country.
 But attempts to curb this dissent reinforce one crucial thing – that today, students are the government’s greatest opposition.
 They have been facing, resisting, and surviving the threat of violence head-on with nothing more than copies of the Constitution, slogans, poetry, music, and the kind of patriotism that makes the world sit up and take notice.
 It’s time we listen to what they have to say.

 When Sanjukta is not clicking pictures of flowers or looking for the crunchiest leaves to step on, she writes about the things that matter to her.
 She enjoys spending her time by overthinking, planning her workout routine but never actually doing it, and pretending to understand jazz music.